 Grease from the kitchen travels into the hood, through the vent hood filters, into ductwork that leads to the exhaust fan on the roof.
 As the grease vapors travel through your system the vapor cools and the grease begins to liquefy and deposit in your system.
 This grease is a fuel that can ignite with a simple spark from the kitchen cooking line and spread throughout the attic and onto the roof in seconds causing severe damage and potential loss of life.
 The owner of the exhaust system has the ultimate responsibility to ensure the exhaust system is safe.

-Our Technicians clean from roof-top to cook-top to ensure that your exhaust systemics completely cleaned to the NFPA Standard-96.
+our technicians clean from the level of the equipment, thru the duct and fan to ensure that your exhaust systemics completely cleaned to the NFPA Standard-96.
 Many of our competition clean only there as you can see and don’t spend time on the areas you can’t We clean the hood, the duct work, the fan, and the roof, if need be.

 Following the cleaning all the stainless steel surfaces of the hood and back wall are polished with the industries top polish.